 What Makes Next Year’s Nude Cruise Special

-Bare Necessities has been working with Carnival Cruise Line for years on similar sailings.
+Bare Necessities has been working on similar sailings with Carnival Cruise Line for years.

 In fact, spokesperson Rosie Ochoa says the collaboration dates all the way back to 1999.
 “They took a chance on us,” she said during a chat last fall, “and we have proven through diligence and hard work that we are a legit company.
 And it’s because of our positive partnership that Carnival’s staff always know what to expect and are ready and willing to go above and beyond to make our charter great!”

 READ MORE: Carnival Legend Hosts Two-Week Nude Cruise